EricPascolo/CHECK/README.md

 ### 3. *MASTER mode and Architectures*

 **CHECK** can use a scheduler to submit the **CHECKTEST** directly on cluster nodes.
-At the moment **CHECK** created a job for each node and submit to scheduler.
-The cluster node must be present on hostlist passed to CHECK by *--hostlist* flag.
+At the moment **CHECK** created a job  and submit to scheduler.
+The cluster node must be present on hostlist passed to CHECK by *--hpc* flag.

 The structure of the hostlist line is as follows:

-        architecture#setting:hostname1,hostname2.../
+        architecture#setting:hostname1,GroupOfNodes1.../

 The **architecture** is the name of the architecture file (without extension) in **CHECKTEST** directory and for each architecture you can define many scheduler **setting**.
-After ':' we must put the list of hostname separated by comma.
+After ':' we must put the list of hostname or group of nodes separated by comma.
 You can specify in the same hostline different architectures, for example in a heterogenous HPC cluster, simply repeat the line without space between them.

     arch#setting:hostname1,hostname2.../arch2:hostname3,hostname4/

 It is not necessary to specify a name of setting for each architecture, as in the example above for arch2 **CHECK** loads the *default* setting for that architecture.

 ***